Tuesday, March 26, 2024

 Eco-Epiphanies: Personal Wastefulness and Societal Stupidity

 For some, deep ecological truths are, looking back, arrived at in spectacular natural settings or dramatic experiences.
 For me, two anecdotes stand out as clearly pivotal, changing my thinking and my behaviors – hence, eco-epiphanies.
-The first was nearly twenty years ago, listening to Rabbi Arthur Green’s Yom Kippur sermon.
+The first was nearly thirty years ago, listening to Rabbi Arthur Green’s Yom Kippur sermon.
 I have no recollection what exactly his topic was, but his line: “American disposals are better nourished than many people with whom we share this earth” was so true and so jarring, that I vowed to start recycling that minute.
 OF course, recycling didn't feed people, but it was where responsible consumption started.
 Step by step, year-by-year, my consciousness about waste grew, until I became an environmental activist – fortunately, along with many others.
 However, I still thought of waste as a personal matter, that I should be more careful not to waste food to begin with, buy less packaging, that sort of thing.
 Virtue, as Dick Cheney would call it.

 The second truth arrived in a story about Sudanese refugees, teenage boys settling in the United States.
 Survivors of great trauma, all orphans who had lived in refugee camps for many years, they were brought here and settled by Lutheran Services.
 Social workers helped them adjust, and it was educational for both these “Lost Boys” and those who helped them.
 One woman described taking them to a Big Box store to outfit them with American necessities.
 They stopped to look at a wall of hair dryers, unfamiliar to her charges.